StyleGuides/WritingStyleGuide/README.md

 $ sudo dnf install publican
 ```

-Also, follow the instructions at https://github.com/RedHatTraining/redhat-styleguide-xsl to build `publican-brand-redhat-*.noarch.rpm` and install that.
+Also, follow the instructions at https://github.com/RedHatTraining/redhat-styleguide-xsl (access for Red Hat only) to build `publican-brand-redhat-*.noarch.rpm` and install that.

 To build: